 While you’re at it, make sure your site is optimized for local search, which means ensuring you sign up for a My Business account on Google and register with free local business directories and paid directories, like Yell.

 Is your site mobile friendly?

 These days, about 60% of web search traffic originates from a tablet or mobile device.
 So if your site isn’t mobile friendly, search traffic will continue to diminish as mobile and voice search continue to grow.
+You will be penalised by Google too so it really isn’t an option.
 Read our beginners’ guide for advice on how to get started optimizing your site for mobile.